Head of Tokyo Olympics again says games will not be canceled

 “The fact that he (Nikai) is concerned is a point that we need to take seriously as Tokyo 2020,” she said.
 “His comment has reminded us of how tedious it was for us to feel confident or be fully prepared for delivering the games.”

 COVID-19 cases have been rising across Japan.
 Despite this, the International Olympic Committee and Tokyo organizers are pressing on.
-The IOC has seen its income stalled by the postponement, and Japan has already invested about least $15 billion to organize these Olympics.
+The IOC, which relies on selling broadcast rights for 73% of its income, has seen its cash flow stalled by the postponement.
+Japan has already invested at least $15 billion to organize the Olympics, and national audits suggest it might be twice that much.
+All but $6.7 billion is public money.

+In an editorial this week, the British Medical Journal questioned Japan and the IOC going ahead with the Olympics.
+Organizers have said the Olympics will be “safe and secure,” which the editorial challenged.

+“While the determination is encouraging, there has been a lack of transparency about the benefits and risk, and international mass gathering events such as Tokyo 2020 are still neither safe nor secure,” the editorial said.

 On Thursday, Japan’s second-largest metropolitan area of Osaka recorded 1,208 new cases.
 It was the third straight day that new cases surpassed 1,000.
 Tokyo hit 729, its highest total in more than two months.

 Japan has attributed 9,500 death to COVID-19, good by world standards but poor by results in Asia.
-Vaccine rollout in Japan has also been very slow with fewer than 1% having received the vaccine.

-The national government on Friday was set to add four more prefectures to those already under a “quasi-state of emergency.”
-This bring the total to 10 and now includes Tokyo neighbors Kanagawa, Chiba, and Saitama.
+The national government on Friday was to add four more prefectures to those already under a “quasi-state of emergency.”
+This brings the total to 10 and now includes Tokyo neighbors Kanagawa, Chiba and Saitama.

 AP Olympics: https://apnews.com/hub/olympic-games and https://twitter.com/AP_Sports